chorny/trrr/README.md

 #SYNOPSIS

 CLI tool for searching torrents using as few keystrokes as it gets.
 Looking for torrents throught web browser can often be annoying as you are flooded with popups and fake Download buttons. trrr is written in Perl, it's using only core dependencies so it'll work on many platforms (tested on OSX, Ubuntu, iOS-jb, Windows).
 It's using extratorrent API, filters and sorts results which are then mapped to keys.
-Press the key with assigned letter and it will download torrent into `~/Downloads` directory.
+Press a key with assigned letter and it will download torrent into `~/Downloads` directory.
 On OSX and Linux it'll also open torrent in your default client (see gif).